 Asexual Reproduction

 In single-celled organisms, cell division is the primary mode of reproduction.
-Bacteria, for example, reproduce through binary fission, a type of cell division that results in two identical daughter cells.
+And bacteria, for example, reproduce through binary fission, a type of cell division that results in two identical daughter cells.
 Asexual reproduction allows organisms to rapidly multiply and colonize new environments.

 Sexual Reproduction